 Andrew Fleming represents individuals, small, mid-size and large companies in complex commercial litigation.
-He is co-chair of the firm's Real Estate Litigation Practice Group.
+He also serves as co-chair of the firm's Real Estate Litigation Practice Group.

-Andrew has represented a number of real estate developers in disputes with contractors, subcontractors and lenders.
+Andrew has represented a number of manufacturing clients involved in the automotive industry, has defended product liability cases, mass torts and major class actions and has represented real estate developers in disputes with contractors, subcontractors and lenders.
 He is experienced in business torts, financial institutions litigation and partnership law, and has represented numerous energy suppliers in supply contract disputes.
 In December 2008, Andrew served as counsel in a case in which the firm’s client, Pentech Pharmaceuticals, Inc., won $70 million following a trial in federal court in Chicago.
 Far from geographically limited to the Chicago area, Andrew’s diverse practice has brought him to litigate cases in California, Texas, Louisiana and Virginia, among other places.
 Andrew was asked to appear in federal court in Michigan to testify as an expert in UK defamation law on behalf of Amway in a dispute with a UK-based manufacturer of vacuum cleaners.

 Others have said of Andrew:

 - "There is no finer firm [Novack and Macey] in evaluating the facts of a case and finding the correct method of handling, and Andrew is an integral part of that process.
 He is always responsive, and most of all he listens to what we have to say and is willing to incorporate our ideas into his strategy."
 A current client in Chicago.